Koenvisser/Haskell-World-Generation/README.md

 A library in Haskell for generating worlds based on a set of tiles which have a set of rules.

-Can be exported to a `.obj` file or you can just use the `World` datatype in Haskell to access the generated world.
+Can be exported to a `.obj` file or you can use the `TileMap` datatype in Haskell to access the generated world.